All Episodes

 And that's a good point.

-Smaller numbers, they weren't as well equipped.
+They weren't as well equipped.

 And yet, you know what?

-Um you make a loud noise, my friends.
+You make a loud noise, my friends.

-We make a loud noise because what we are fighting for, what we are making a noise for is so important.
+We make a loud noise because what we are fighting for, what we are making a noise for, is so important.

-There there has never been a generation that has been faced with this risk, this risk of the government taking our freedoms away.
+There has never been a generation that has been faced with this risk, this risk of the government taking our freedoms away.

 And you know what?